AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 What you need to understand here is:

 1. We are typealiasing `CheckedContinuation<CNContact, Never>` so it's easier to refer to.
 Since we can't get an error, the error parameter is `Never`.
 2. `private var contactContinuation: ContactCheckedContinuation?` will hold a reference to the continuation itself.
 This continuation is given to us in the `withCheckedContinuation` handler.
-It's an optional, because to avoid it from getting called more than once, we will set it to `nil` after the first call.
+It’s an optional because we will set it to nil after the first call to avoid it being called more than once.
 3. `pickContact` is `async`, as it will return the `CNContact` to us.
 We call `withCheckedContinuation` here.
 4. When the contact is picked, we will call the continuation with `resume`.